apache/mynewt-site/docs/os/modules/split/split.md

 ### libs/bootutil

-Bootutil has been expanded to include a function that looks for a split app image in slot one, verifies that it matches the loader image in slot 0 and then fetches the entry information for the split app.
+Bootutil has been expanded to include a function that looks for a split app image in slot 2, verifies that it matches the loader image in slot 1 and then fetches the entry information for the split app.

 ### libs/split

-A small split image library was create to provide newtmgr commands for split image and to hold the configuration for split image.
+A small split image library was created to provide newtmgr commands for split image and to hold the configuration for split image.
 See newtmgr below for details.

 It also contains the function used by a loader to validate and boot a split image.

 ### apps/slinky

-A sample app that can be build as a split image with slinky.
+A sample app that can be built as a split image with slinky.

-## Tips when Building SPlit images
+## Tips when Building Split images

+**To be added**

 ## Adding BSP support for split images

 A BSP needs additional components to be "split image ready".

 The split image requires a special linker script.
-The split image needs to run from the second image paritition (since its using the loader library that is linked to be placed in the first parition).
-It needs to reseve space for RAM used by the loader.
+The split image needs to run from the second image partition (since it's using the loader library that is linked to be placed in the first partition).
+It needs to reserve space for RAM used by the loader.
 It also does not need to include the vector table (just a bit of it).

 The startup of the split image is different than a typical image.
 It needs to copy `.data` from the loader image, and zero the loader image bss.
 For this, it must reference symbols defined in the linker script of the loader.
-It has a special entry symbol that differntiates it from the entry symbol in the loader application.
+It has a special entry symbol that differentiates it from the entry symbol in the loader application.

-Several of the bsp scripts need to handle additional agruments to deal with the two images produced by newt when building split images.
-Mainly download and debug.
+Several of the bsp scripts need to handle additional agruments to deal with the two images produced by newt when building split images - mainly download and debug.

 Add the following components to enable your BSP for split images: